BizzNEST/Standards-and-Practices/wp-acf-cpt-child-theme.md

 ### Pre-requisite
 1. Install Spectra-One Plugin
-2. An IDE of your choice (VS code)
+2. Install an IDE of your choice (VS code)
 3. Install ACF plugin or CPT UI plugin
-4. Install Meta Field Block
+4. Install Meta Field Block plugin
-5. Install WP Code (or any other plugin that allows you to input shortcode)
+6. Install WP Code (or any other plugin that allows you to input shortcode)

 ### Child Themes